-November is National Family Caregivers Month and the ALS Association of Texas has dedicated this month to recognizing, empowering, and supporting family caregivers throughout Texas.
+The ALS Association of Texas is dedicated to recognizing, empowering, and supporting family caregivers throughout Texas.
 Our hope is to share the different perspectives of the ALS experience and walk alongside every family member throughout the journey—the journey that is a marathon and not a sprint.

 Did you know that in the United States, about one in 10 caregivers are providing care for their spouse?
 Stamina and success as a spousal caregiver mean knowing when to ask for help, finding time for yourself, and making peace with your partner.
 Now you have all the answers.
 That’s the end of this story, right?
 Not.
 Even.
 Close.
 All of the things mentioned above are so much easier said than done.

 “Many people will say that they will do as much as they can until they can’t anymore, and that’s not good for anyone,” says Dr. Jacobs, author of Meditations for Caregivers: Practical, Emotional, and Spiritual Support for You and Your Family.
 Friends and other family members are often more willing to help than you think, so don’t steal their chance to be a blessing!
 (Know when to ask for help)